insightsoftware Software Engineer Salary | ₹1.06M-₹1.42M+ | Levels.fyi

 The median Software Engineer compensation in India package at insightsoftware totals ₹1.42M per year.
-View the base salary, stock, and bonus breakdowns for insightsoftware's total compensation packages.
+View the base salary, equity, and bonus breakdowns for insightsoftware's total compensation packages.
 Last updated: 9/24/2025

 Company